How do the tickets work?

 Are you open in the winter?

-We're closed to the public for winter maintenance from December until the start of February half term, but will still be open for group bookings.
+We’re usually partly closed to the public for winter maintenance from December until the start of February half term, but will still be open for select group bookings.
 For up to date season dates, please check our opening times!
-To enquire about a group booking in the winter, please contact us or email firstname.lastname@example.org.
+To inquire about a group booking in the winter, please contact us or email firstname.lastname@example.org.
 Please be aware that we may take slightly longer to get back to you if you contact us during the winter maintenance season.

 Can you donate raffle prizes for charity?

 We do donate prizes for charity, but as we get hundreds of requests we unfortunately can’t promise a donation to every one of them.
 To enquire about raffle prizes or donations, please email email@example.com.

 We get asked this a lot!
 Yes, we have an on-site cafe.
 The Aquarium will lead you through our gift shop and café , but if you’d like access to the cafe without going through the zoo that’s fine too!
 When standing in front of our main entrance under the massive ASZ sign, look left and go around the building.
 When you reach the courtyard area with the giant turtle statue go left again and follow the path along the RC boat area that will end right at the café .